 - Copy discs for review; posted to your home address or sometimes accessible through online streaming with an account and password.
-Let us know if you can’t play 4K Ultra HD or Blu-ray format.
-[UK focused, some limited options for US contributors.]
+Let us know if you can’t play 4K Ultra HD or Blu-rays.
+[UK focused, but there are some options for US contributors.]

 - Press screening invites, mostly in the central London area for film and TV premieres.
 These sometimes include audience Q&As with cast and crew or the chance for “roundtable” interviews afterwards.
 [UK only.]